qkcire/postig/README.md

 ```

 # Developer Notes
+### Beware: bugs a-plenty!

 Postiġ is no where near complete.
 There are plenty of features that I will continue to add over time (display account information, add postage funds, logging print history, etc.).
 However, its core functionalities such as obtaining user information and printing a physical label works.
-Beware though: bugs a-plenty!

 # License
 [GPL 3.0](https://github.com/qkcire/postig/blob/master/LICENSE)